 - Avoid touching your mouth, nose and face.

 - Stay home if you are showing any symptoms of coronavirus, even if they are minor.

-Lastly, be sure to follow government direction if you’re required to wear a mask.
+Lastly, make sure to follow government direction if you’re required to wear a mask.
 While the research and evidence around the usefulness of masks is still evolving, it’s probably still better to be safe than sorry at this point.
 To some, stricter mask guidelines may seem like a step too far.
-But if it helps to reduce one of your neighbours’ anxiety about the pandemic while out walking the dog, then it’s already had a positive impact on the community.
+However, if it helps to reduce one of your neighbours’ anxiety about the pandemic while out walking the dog then it’s already had a positive impact on the community.
 If it helps stop the spread of the virus on top of that, even better!

 The WHO has great information on how to make sure you’re wearing your mask safely and correctly.
 Make sure that you:

 - Cover your nose, mouth and chin with the mask.

 - Clean your hands before and after removing the mask.

 - Don’t remove your mask if other people are within 1 metre of you.

 - Wash your mask thoroughly with soap and water if it is reusable.